rwilliams58/onnx/docs/Operators.md

 <dl>
 <dt><tt>dtype</tt> : int</dt>
-<dd>(Optional) The data type for the elements of the output tensor, if not specified, we will usethe data type of the input tensor.</dd>
+<dd>(Optional) The data type for the elements of the output tensor.
+If this isn't specified, the data type of the input tensor will be used.</dd>
 <dt><tt>mean</tt> : float</dt>
 <dd>The mean of the normal distribution.</dd>
 <dt><tt>scale</tt> : float</dt>
 <dd>The standard deviation of the normal distribution.</dd>
 <dt><tt>seed</tt> : float</dt>
-<dd>(Optional) Seed to the random generator, if not specified we will auto generate one.</dd>
+<dd>(Optional) A seed value for the random generator.
+If this isn't specified, one will be automatically generated.</dd>
 </dl>

 #### Inputs

 <dl>
 <dt><tt>input</tt> : T</dt>
-<dd>Input tensor to provide shape information.</dd>
+<dd>An input tensor that provides shape information.</dd>
 </dl>

 #### Outputs

 <dl>
 <dt><tt>output</tt> : T</dt>
-<dd>Output tensor of random values drawn from normal distribution</dd>
+<dd>An output tensor of random values drawn from normal distribution.</dd>
 </dl>

 #### Type Constraints

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input and output types to float tensors.</dd>
+<dd>Constrains input and output types to float tensors.</dd>
 </dl>

 ### <a name="RandomUniform"></a><a name="randomuniform">**RandomUniform**</a>

-  Generate a tensor with random values drawn from a uniform distribution.
-The shape of the tensor is specified by the `shape` argument and the range by `low` and `high`.
+  RandomUniform generates a tensor with random values drawn from a uniform distribution.
+The shape of the tensor is specified by the `shape` argument, and the range through the `low` and `high` arguments.

   The data type is specified by the 'dtype' argument.
 The 'dtype' argument must be one of the data types specified in the 'DataType' enum field in the TensorProto message.